microconfig/microconfig-quickstart/features.md

 ```

 ### Environment Specific Config
-You can have specific values for each environment you need.
+You can have `.env.` specific values for each environment you need.
 They will be merged with your base configuration.

 `payment-backend/application.dev.yaml`
 ```yaml